Sensor free, self regulating thermal switching via anomalous Ettingshausen effect and spin reorientation in DyCo5

 To establish the mechanism and quantify performance, we combined density-functional calculations and the Kubo linear-response formalism to evaluate the energy-resolved anomalous Hall conductivity $\sigma_{xy}(\varepsilon)$ and the finite-temperature $\alpha_{xy}(T)$.
 We found that although the intrinsic $\sigma_{xy}$ at $E_{\mathrm F}$ remains sizable for both magnetization orientations of $\bm{M}$, $\alpha_{xy}$ changes by several orders of magnitude across the SRT.
 This contrast is consistent with the low-$T$ Mott relation through the energy slope $\bigl(\partial_{\varepsilon}\sigma_{xy}\bigr)\rvert_{E_{\mathrm F}}$~\cite{Mott1936,Mott1969}, reflecting orientation-driven redistribution of Berry curvature near $E_{\mathrm F}$.
 Device-relevant figures of merit, namely the ANE thermopower $S_{\mathrm{ANE}}$ and the Ettingshausen coefficient $\Pi_{\mathrm{AEE}}=T\,S_{\mathrm{ANE}}$~\cite{Seki2018}, exhibit robust, orientation-controlled switching at a fixed temperature (e.g., $300\,\mathrm{K}$), highlighting a materials-integrated route to compact, current-driven, sensor-free thermal control.

 \textbf{Theoretical methods.} We performed density functional theory (DFT) calculations using the full-potential linearized-augmented plane-wave (FP-LAPW) method~\cite{blaha2001wien2k}.
 Spin--orbit coupling (SOC) is treated self-consistently within the second-variational FP-LAPW scheme.
 Unless otherwise noted, the rare-earth $4f$ states are treated in the generalized gradient approximation (GGA)~\cite{Perdew1996} with a Hubbard correction $U$~\cite{Liechtenstein1995}, and a moderate on-site interaction on Co $3d$ is used only to test the robustness of trends.
 We utilized the Wannier90 program~\cite{Pizzi2020} to construct maximally localized Wannier functions (MLWFs), which were then employed for Wannier interpolation to evaluate the Berry curvature.
 MLWFs~\cite{Marzari2012} are constructed primarily from Co $3d$ and $s$ states (with rare-earth $f$) to reproduce the DFT bands.
 Longitudinal thermoelectric properties were computed within semiclassical Boltzmann transport theory as implemented in BoltzTraP2~\cite{Madsen2018}.
+In the present work, Wannier90 (MLWF interpolation) is used to construct an MLWF-based tight-binding model and analyze the Berry curvature, while $\sigma_{xy}$ and $\alpha_{xy}$ are obtained from Brillouin-zone (BZ) integrals of the Kubo expressions in WIEN2k.
+BoltzTraP2 is used only for $\sigma_{yy}/\tau$ and $S_{yy}$ within the constant relaxation time approximation required for Eq.~\eqref{eq:sane_smallangle}.
 Two magnetization configurations were considered throughout: $\bm{M}\!\parallel\!c$ and $\bm{M}\!\perp\!c$ (in-plane).
-Brillouin-zone (BZ) quantities were evaluated on a dense $68\times68\times73$ $k$-mesh; all energy-resolved and finite-$T$ integrals were examined for $k$-mesh convergence.
+BZ quantities were evaluated on a dense $68\times68\times73$ $k$-mesh; all energy-resolved and finite-$T$ integrals were examined for $k$-mesh convergence.

-The intrinsic anomalous Hall conductivity (AHC) and anomalous Nernst conductivity (ANC) are computed from the $k$-space Berry curvature within the Kubo linear-response formalism:
+The intrinsic anomalous Hall conductivity (AHC) and anomalous Nernst conductivity (ANC), denoted by $\alpha_{xy}$, are computed from the $k$-space Berry curvature within the Kubo linear-response formalism:

-where $f_{n\bm{k}}=f\!\bigl(\varepsilon_{n\bm{k}}\bigr)$ is the Fermi--Dirac factor and $s_{n\bm{k}} = -\!\left[f_{n\bm{k}}\ln f_{n\bm{k}} + (1-f_{n\bm{k}})\ln(1-f_{n\bm{k}})\right]$ is the entropy density per state~\cite{Xiao2006,Xiao2010}.
+where $f_{n\bm{k}}=f\!\bigl(\varepsilon_{n\bm{k}}\bigr)$ is the Fermi--Dirac factor and $s_{n\bm{k}} = -k_{\mathrm B}\!\left[f_{n\bm{k}}\ln f_{n\bm{k}} + (1-f_{n\bm{k}})\ln(1-f_{n\bm{k}})\right]$ is the entropy density per state~\cite{Xiao2006,Xiao2010}.
 The Berry curvature follows from

 where $\lvert u_{n\bm{k}}\rangle$ are cell-periodic Bloch states.
 Equations~\eqref{eq:ahc_def}--\eqref{eq:berry_defs} fix our sign and derivative conventions.

 For interpretability we also employ the energy resolved AHC representation,